8,139

 Francis Reginald Broad, the British master of the British tanker Empire Gem, was a confident, self-assured man as his 8,139 ton vessel left Port Arthur, Texas on January 18, 1942.
 He was proud of the cargo she was carrying - 10,600 tons of gasoline for the Petroleum Pool Board.
 He was equally proud of his all British crew, which he felt was thoroughly loyal and able to deal with any of the hardships of war.

-Late that afternoon, the Gem sighted another merchant ship, the Venore.
+The skipper followed the British Naval Control instructions closely as he zigzagged his course up the east coast.
+Broad took great care to zigzag and to travel at night with dimmed masthead and side lights.
+Less than a week earlier, submarines had struck three times in the vicinity between Hatteras and Wimble Shoals so as the Gem neared Cape Hatteras on the morning of January 23rd, the Captain became more scrupulous in his cautious approach.
+Late that afternoon, the Gem sighted another merchant ship, the Venore, who was also headed North.
 As night fell, the Gem closed her distance to the Venore until she was within three miles.
-Both ships turned on their running lights.
 Standing on the bridge, the Captain was pleased to note the clear weather, with excellent visibility.
-The moon shone so brightly that the Gem could have proceeded without her lights.
-The Venore could be seen in the distance with her lights also shining brightly.
+The moon shone so brightly that the Gem could have proceeded without her lights but she turned on the running lights and the Venore could be seen in the distance with her lights also shining brightly.

 The Gem had reached a position 15 miles southeast of the Diamond Shoals buoy when she was rocked by a terrific explosion in what the Captain judged to be one of the after tanks on the starboard side.
-The damaged section enveloped in roaring flames which were spreading rapidly.
-Korvettenkapitan Zapp and his U-66 had indeed, once again shown their skill and luck with an expert attack on a large tanker.
+The damaged section was enveloped in roaring flames which were spreading rapidly.

 Approximately three hours later, a Coast Guard lifeboat attempted to